SeaDve/seadve.github.io/content/blog/3-gsoc-2023-introduction/index.md

 ## More about Bustle and the project

 For those who have not heard of Bustle, it is an application used to visualize D-Bus activities.
-It shows signal emissions, method calls, method returns, and errors, which is useful in observing traffic, debugging, and optimizing performance in D-Bus applications.
+It shows signal emissions, method calls, method returns, and errors, which are useful in observing traffic, debugging, and optimizing performance in D-Bus applications.

 ![Bustle Screenshot](old-bustle-screenshot.png)